chloealbright/DevHiveMind/Companies/Money Talk/Negotiation.md

 Nonetheless, the primary intent behind non-compete agreements is to restrict employees from engaging in activities that would directly compete with their current employer's business, particularly when moving to a competitor.
 These agreements are not typically intended for broader restrictions unrelated to competition.

+# Performance

+**Navigating Performance Reviews and Salary Negotiation:**

+1. **Performance Review Cycle:**
+   - During interviews, inquire about the company's performance review cycle to understand the feedback and evaluation process.

+2. **Role Changes and Performance Reviews:**
+   - Be cautious of role changes, ensuring that performance reviews align with your familiarity and experience in the new role.

+3. **Salary Increment Strategies:**
+   - If a 3% raise isn't achievable after a year, aim for a 5% or 4% raise after two years, considering your contributions and market standards.

+4. **Potential Red Flags for Job Security:**
+   - Be aware that being put on a performance improvement plan might be a precursor to termination, especially in unfamiliar roles.

+5. **Negotiation Approach:**
+   - During salary negotiations, propose adjustments based on performance.
+For instance, suggest a lower starting salary with a commitment to revisit and potentially increase it after a successful 90-day performance period.

 4. **Vague Discussions on Other Opportunities:**